ESSS/conda-devenv/docs/usage.rst

      - True if the platform is Windows and the Python architecture is 32-bit.
    * - ``win64``
      - True if the platform is Windows and the Python architecture is 64-bit.
+   * - ``is_included``
+     - True if the current file is processed because it was included by another file.

 Checking minimum conda-devenv version